spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/templates/README_templates.md

 The template for vm azure was moved to the zabbix server, since that is an azure vm and the azurehost was just for test.

+Azure Virtual Machine by HTTP was also added to amqp04 and dummy01.

-It now only has the cost information.
+The azurhostnow only has the cost information.

 ![azure host zabbix](https://github.com/spawnmarvel/linux-and-azure/blob/main/azure-extra-linux-vm/zabbix_monitoring_vms/images/azure_host_zabbix.jpg)